Menu

 The banks of the river aren’t terribly steep here but you’re also not level with the water as at Ourimperee.
 There are plenty of trees so this might be a nice shady camping area if it was sunny.

-MYNINYA BUSH CAMPING AREA
+MYNINYA CAMPING AREA

 The best thing about Myninya though is the open air shower, albeit cold water only.
-But if you just want to wash some sticky red dust of you – perfect!
+But if you just want to wash some sticky red dust of you—perfect!

-Whichever camping area you choose, I hope you won’t get too pestered by mozzies and enjoy your camping experience far more than what we did.
-In any case, it should be fairly peaceful and quiet.
+Currawinya National Park offers some fascinating insights into a bygone sheep shearing era but the camping didn’t quite hit the spot for us.
+So whichever camping area you choose at Currawinya, I hope you won’t get too pestered by mozzies and enjoy your camping experience far more than what we did.

 Happy camping,